It doesn't have to end in foreclosure or repossession

 - A deed in lieu of foreclosure

 We want to discuss your options, but please do not delay.
-Please contact us as soon as you realize you cannot afford to make your payment.
+Contact us as soon as you realize you cannot afford to make your payment.
 If you want to discuss options for avoiding foreclosure, please call (503) 239-1120 or (800) 697-8996.

 To evaluate your eligibility for the options listed above, we may ask for the following documents.
 Please have them available if requested: